fsdmu/musicapi/README.md

 ## Intended Setup

-The webui service is supposed to be run on a machine with access to a supported download handler.
+The web service is supposed to be run on a machine with access to a supported download handler.

 ## Supported Services